ShaanAu/personal-website/content/post/Cat-Facts-Project/index.md

   preview_only: false
 lastmod: "2020-11-23T00:00:00Z"
 projects: []
-subtitle: 'Natural Language Proccesing using SpaCy and Classifying Random Cat Facts Retrieved Via a Web API Into Positive, Negative or Neutral Using Sentiment Analysis.'
+subtitle: 'Natural Language Processing using SpaCy and Classifying Random Cat Facts Retrieved Via a Web API Into Positive, Negative or Neutral Using Sentiment Analysis.'
-summary: Natural Language Proccesing using SpaCy and Classifying Random Cat Facts Retrieved Via a Web API Into Positive, Negative or Neutral Using Sentiment Analysis.
+summary: Natural Language Processing using SpaCy and Classifying Random Cat Facts Retrieved Via a Web API Into Positive, Negative or Neutral Using Sentiment Analysis.
 tags:
 - Python
 - NLP
 - Sentiment Analysis
-title: 'Classifying Random Cat Facts, NLP Tutorial'
+title: 'Classifying Random Cat Facts using NLP and Sentiment Analysis'

 ---